-The model was also used to examine rigorously the role of the uninformed population size $N_3$ on the group decisionmaking dynamics.
-Indeed, the reduced-order model (12) reveals dependence of the dynamics on the parameter $N_3$ .
-Leonard et al. [2012] showed how the model predicts an increasing likelihood of a collective decision for one or the other alternative with increasing $N_3$ .
+The model was also used to examine rigorously the role of the uninformed population size N_3 on the group decisionmaking dynamics.
+Leonard et al. [2012] showed how the model predicts an increasing likelihood of a collective decision for one or the other alternative with increasing N_3 .
 In a related study Couzin et al. [2011] examined the beneficial role of the uninformed population in preserving democratic consensus in the case of conflict where the smaller informed subgroup has a stronger preference than the larger informed subgroup.
-An adaptive network model was used to analyze the dynamics in this asymmetric case.
-The bifurcation diagram shown in Couzin et al. [2011] of the collective decision with the density of uninformed individuals as the bifurcation parameter corresponds to the universal unfolding of the pitchfork.
-This same unfolding appears in the collective decision-making dynamics of Sections 4.2 and 4.3 in the case of two alternatives when there is asymmetry (see Figure 5(b)).